InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Effects of disorder

 where the disorder potential, projected into the lowest subband, is

 For the disorder mechanisms we have included, we find that the random potential can be approximately characterized by its sample-averaged autocorrelation:

-The projected disorder parameters, variance $\delta V < \SI{2}{\meV}$ and correlation length $\kappa = 80$, 115, and 120\,nm (for $\beta$-, $\delta$-, and $\varepsilon$-stacks, respectively), are obtained for the same design and materials stack as the uniform parameters given in \Cref{tab:effective_parameters}.
+Similar to our extraction of other single-sub-band parameters, we generate disorder potentials using the full 3D electrostatics model, \footnote{In this paper we have used the 3D Thomas-Fermi model for screening in device electrostatics simulations.
+In the relevant parameter regime (i.e., in the lowest sub-band) we have compared the Thomas-Fermi (TF) approximation with Schr\"odinger–Poisson (SP) calculations and find values of $\delta V$ that agree within ~20\% accuracy.
+SP calculations yield a slightly smaller $\delta V$ at low densities, and a slightly larger $\delta V$ at higher densities within the lowest sub-band.
+We attribute this to the difference between the 3D density-of-states assumed by TF and the 1D density-of-states of the actual gate-defined nanowire.} project the disorder potentials to the lowest subband, obtain the autocorrelation averaged over several disorder realizations, then fit the values $\delta V$, $\kappa$.
+These projected disorder parameters, variance $\delta V < \SI{2}{\meV}$ and correlation length $\kappa = 80$, 115, and 120\,nm (for $\beta$-, $\delta$-, and $\varepsilon$-stacks, respectively), are obtained for the same design and materials stack as the uniform parameters given in \Cref{tab:effective_parameters}.
 Here, the various sources of disorder and their strengths have been distilled to two numbers.
 These parameters' relation to the underlying microscopic disorder depends on both the device geometry and the defect types and densities.
 We show the relation between $\delta V$ and $\sc$ for SLG and DLG designs for the $\beta$, $\delta$, and $\varepsilon$ stacks in \Cref{fig:disorder_strength_vs_n2D}.